PipedreamHQ/pipedream/docs/docs/user-settings/README.md

 <br>

-1. You'll be prompted to enter your MFA code the next time you sign in to Pipedream
+1. You'll be prompted to enter your OTP the next time you sign in to Pipedream
-2. When prompted, you can enter the temporary code from your authenticator app or a recovery code
+2. When prompted, you can enter the OTP from your authenticator app or a recovery code

-::: tip Using Recovery Ccodes
+::: tip Using recovery codes

 Each recovery code is a one-time-use code, so make sure to generate new recovery codes in your [Account Settings](https://pipedream.com/user) when you need to.
+All previously generated recovery codes expire when you generate new ones.

 :::